davidli041105/dugu-seal/README.md

 The polyhedron itself is a **rhombicuboctahedron**: an Archimedean solid with 26 faces (18 squares and 8 equilateral triangles), 48 edges of equal length, and 24 vertices.
 It is believed to be one of the oldest surviving rhombicuboctahedra in any culture.

-This project was built as a 3D graphics class assignment fulfilling the brief:
+This project was built as the final project for the **3D Computer Graphics** course (Spring 2026) at Xi'an Jiaotong University, fulfilling the brief:

 - Geometric modeling of the 26-hedron
 - Photorealistic rendering with a sense of historical weathering
 - Interactive free design of seal contents